OpeningDesign/ULI-44_E_Mifflin-Suite_802/Program and Ongoing Notes - ULI - 44 - Suite 802.md

 			- this might be more hassle than it worth with a bunch of miss aligned grids and grids at different elevations off the floor.
 	- 2.Or perhaps remove ACT and paint (darker color) the exposed concrete and ductwork.
 - Reuse 2x4 fixtures a much a possible.
+- allocate space for a retro arcade game (approx. 30” x 30”)
 - *Replace carpet with LVT (luxury vinyl plank) flooring TBD and mutually agreeable.*
 - *Repaint the suite.*
 - *Install building standard mini-blinds on exterior windows.*
+- Reuse wood trim around existing door and sidelight, but not fluted glass.
+Will replace with clear glass.
+- They will not have a reception area.